nicoolas25/teaching-ruby/software/01_ruby/README.md

 blue eyes just for a date.
 A dynamic language give you the keys to do that kind of things, at the program's level...

+## Being interpreted

+Ruby is an _interpreted language_.
+It means that the line between compile-time and runtime is blured.
+In practice it means that you can _run_ the Ruby code without intermediate steps.

+On the other hand, there is compiled languages where you have to compile your source code into a _binary_ and then run that binary, not your source code.
+An example of such a language is [C][c-lang].

+## Other caracteristics of Ruby

+Ruby is also an object-oriented and a dynamically-typed language but we'll cover this aspects later.

 ## Writing Ruby programs, what you'll need

 Code is written, mostly on computers.
 You'll need a _code editor_ to write code